ipld/interface-ipld-format/README.md

 ### `cid(binaryBlob, [options])`

-> Return the CID of the binary blob.
+> Calculate the CID of the binary blob.

 Possible `options` are:
   - `version` (`number`, default: 1): the CID version to be used
   - `hashAlg` (`Multicodec`, default: the one the format specifies): the hash algorithm to be used

 This can be used to verify that some data actually has a certain CID.

+Returns a Promise containing the calculated CID of the given binary blob.

 ### Properties